 10. Make it keyword friendly

 If you’ve uploaded your CV to a job site so recruiters can find you, keywords are very important.
 Job titles and job buzzwords will help a search engine pick out your CV from the pile.
 Confused?
 Don’t be.
-A marketing candidate might mention SEO (Search Engine Optimization), direct marketing and digital marketing among their experience and skills, for example… If you’re not sure, have a search online and see what words are commonly mentioned when you input your job title.
+A marketing candidate might mention SEO (Search Engine Optimisation), direct marketing and digital marketing among their experience and skills, for example… If you’re not sure, have a search online and see what words are commonly mentioned when you input your job title.